socketteer/worldspider/README.md

 - `worldspider.apiKey`: Your OpenAI API key.
 - `worldspider.log`: Whether to log model responses to a file.
 - `worldspider.savePath`: Path to save model responses to.

+## Customizations

+If you find the completion dropdown too small, you can change the size of the dropdown by setting `editor.suggestLineHeight` to larger number of lines, such as 32 (16 is default).

+If you have Copilot enabled at the same time as Worldspider, you will also get inline Copilot suggestions, which does not interfere with Worldspider's functionality but may be confusing.